alexei-matveev/ase-local/doc/tutorials/md/md.rst

 The Langevin dynamics will then slowly adjust the total energy of the system so the temperature approaches the desired one.

-As a slightly less boring example, let us use this to melt a chunck of copper by starting the simulation without any momentum of the atoms (no kinetic energy), and with a desired temperature above the melting point.
+As a slightly less boring example, let us use this to melt a chunk of copper by starting the simulation without any momentum of the atoms (no kinetic energy), and with a desired temperature above the melting point.
 We will also save information about the atoms in a trajectory file called moldyn3.traj.

 .. literalinclude:: moldyn3.py